lorcan2440/Gauss-Jackson-Integrator/python_solver/readme.md

 ![image](Figure_1.png)

+Over 10 orbital periods at a distance 7000 km (altitude ~650 km), the error is approximately 1 micrometre!

 ## How to use

 Put `GJ8.py` in your working directory.
 The function `GJ8.gauss_jackson_8` has similar signature to SciPy's ode integrators.